Roman Republic

 As Jerrold Cooper (referenced below, 1983, at pp. 24-5) observed:

-1. those beginning (or probably beginning) with victories over Elam, Arawa/Urua, Umma and places in Sumer (in the upper part of the table); and
+1. those beginning (or probably beginning) with victories over Elam, Arawa/Urua, Umma and other places in Sumer (in the upper part of the table); and

 Eanatum’s Victories: Phase I